The Ultimate Guide to Winter Driving

 Quick Winter Driving Tips to Share With Your Loved Ones

-• Come to a complete stop: before you start driving again after spinning out or getting stuck, come to a complete stop.
-This will help you get a feel for the traction on the road and make sure your tires are pointed in the right direction.
+- Come to a complete stop: If your vehicle is spinning out or has gotten stuck, make sure you come to a complete stop before you attempt to drive again.
+This will allow you to assess the traction on the road and ensure your tires are properly aligned in the right direction.

-• Don't power up hills: trying to speed up when going uphill can cause your wheels to spin.
-Instead, maintain a steady speed and don't try to power up the hill.
+- Avoid accelerating uphill: Trying to speed up when driving uphill can cause your wheels to spin.
+Instead, keep a steady pace and avoid attempting to power your way up the incline.

-• Don't stop if you can keep going: if you can safely make it to the side of the road or a parking lot, do so.
-But if not, it's better to keep moving until you can find a safe place to stop.
+- Keep moving if possible: If you can safely pull over to the side of the road or find a nearby parking lot, do so.
+However, if that's not an option, it's better to continue driving until you find a safe place to stop.